bSecureCheckout/bsecure-payments-php/README.md

 if(!empty($result['checkout_url']))
 return redirect($result['checkout_url']);
 ```
->If you have Android or IOS SDK then initialize your sdk and provide order_reference to it
+>If you have Android or IOS SDK then initialize your native app's webview with 'checkout_url' and provide order_reference to it for url matching
 ```
 if(!empty($result['order_reference']))
 return $result['order_reference'];
 ```

-When order is created successfully on bSecure, you will be redirected to bSecure SDK or bSecure checkout app where you will process your checkout.
+Once transaction is created you will be able to process your checkout.

 #### Callback on Order Placement